Jiang-Gianni/go-notes/README.md

 ## **Reduce allocations** *(100 Go Mistakes #96 and go-perfbook)*

-* Prefere share down approach to prevent auto escape to the heap
+* Prefer share down approach to prevent auto escape to the heap

 ```go
 // Share down